ABOUT THIS POLICY

 CHANGE OF PURPOSE

-We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+We will only use your personal data for purposes connected with the reasons that we collected it.
 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
-Please also note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
+Please also note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law, save for in the case of data we are only able to collect with your consent, such as information about any criminal convictions.
+In this case, we will always notify you of our proposed usage of this and ensure that you consent to this new usage.

 DISCLOSURES OF YOUR PERSONAL DATA

-We may transfer your personal data to our holding company, Fresh Thinking Management Limited.
-For example, personal data may sometimes be electronically transferred to and stored by Fresh Thinking Management Limited, so that it can carry out administrative functions for us, such as carrying out credit checks on our behalf.
+We may transfer your personal data to our holding company, Fresh Thinking Management Ltd. For example, personal data may sometimes be electronically transferred to and stored by Fresh Thinking Management Ltd, so that it can carry out administrative functions for us, such as carrying out credit checks on our behalf.

 We do not transfer your personal data outside the European Economic Area.